windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ## 4.8 Heavy Task with Web Worker

-For heavy tasks that may block the main thread, you can use a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) to run the task in the background in a separate thread.
+For heavy tasks that may block the main thread, plugins can use a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) to run the task in the background in a separate thread.

 ### 4.8.1 Don't Block the Main Thread